 We’ve also now seen an entire Disney Vacation Club dedicated resort with Disney’s Riviera Resort.

-An exception to how the DVC resale restrictions work is possible when one of the original 14 DVC resorts expands capacity.
-Every once in a while we see a DVC home resort take over more rooms at a hotel or build a new building that’s part of the existing home resort.
 The best example of this is The Villas at Disney’s Grand Floridian Resort and Spa.
 DVC first came to the Grand Floridian with the brand new building that was constructed next to Disney’s Wedding Pavilion in 2013.
 Many years later, an original hotel building was renovated to expand the resort’s DVC capacity without adding a new home resort.
 That’s why we have two similar villas to compare there with the Grand Floridian DVC Deluxe Studio vs Resort Studio.
+A new building, the Island Tower, was also added to expand Disney’s Polynesian Villas and Bungalows.

 So any time a new home resort is built, we can expect it to work within the rules for new properties.
 However, when a current Disney Vacation Club home resort gets an expansion of some kind, it will likely fall into the same category as the original 14 DVC resorts.